lytics/pathforajs/docs/docs/content_recommend.md

 Lytics content recommendations are now supported as a **beta** feature in Pathfora.
 Instead of hand selecting content to show an audience, you can can create a module that will suggest content at a individual level, based on the viewer's content affinities in Lytics.
 If you would like to try out this feature _please_ contact your customer success representative `success@lytics.io` to help set this up.

-Content recommendations in Pathfora require your [Lytics Account ID](/api/acctid.md) to be used as a parameter to the [initializeWidgets](/api/methods.md#initializewidgets) method.
-This account id is used to acess the Lytics content recommendation API to return content suggestions from your account.

 **Note**: only [Message](/types/message.md) modules using a [slideout](/layouts/slideout.md) or [modal](/layouts/modal.md) layout and a [variant](/layouts/modal.md#variant) of `3` support content recommendations.

 ## recommend

 Recommend controls any parameters necessary for making a content suggestions to a user using the Lytics content recommendation API.
-Your Lytics account ID must be present in the call to [initializeWidgets](/api/methods.md#initializewidgets) for content recommendation modules.

 <table>